Regardless of the industry type, maintaining a steady incoming stream of sales leads is one of the biggest challenges that salespeople face.

 Customer Relationship Management is an all-encompassing solution that can get everything done from a single place, so SDRs do not have to rely on multiple tools.
 It can provide centralized access to all data, help track calendars, view upcoming tasks, and set reminders.
 CRM can also be used to get in touch with prospects and for taking notes that can be accessed by other team members.

 It also helps track the performance of existing activities with powerful reporting & analytics.
 With an efficient CRM system in place, SDRs can view all the previous interactions with a prospect and modify their outreach accordingly.
-A powerful CRM tool such as BIGContacts can help SDRs meet targets quicker by providing remote access to essential data and automating repetitive tasks.
+A powerful sales tracking CRM tool such as BIGContacts can help SDRs meet targets quicker by providing remote access to essential data and automating repetitive tasks.

 A Day in the Life of a Sales Development Representative

 Now that we have highlighted the key responsibilities, necessary skills, challenges faced, and tools used by sales development representatives, let’s take a closer look at how they work on a day-to-day basis.

 A sales development representative’s responsibilities extend beyond a typical 9-5 desk job.
 They have to find prospects for the business proactively.
 Their job description entails everything from administrative tasks, scheduling meetings, researching opportunities, and traveling extensively for client meetings.